MylahKate/MGCapstone/README.md

 README.md
 # Capstone Car Search
 > In July of 2022, I was in a head-on auto collision.
 My vehicle was wrecked and I was hunting for a new car.
 I was very concerned about the next vehicle I would purchase, as though I had no clue what type I should get.
 This motivated me to look for data that could show different automobile comparisons.
 I have developed a strong interest in automobile safety and need to identify the best cars for me.
-The intended audience for this presentation includes but is not limited to individuals searching for a new automobile, automobile competitors, car safety advocates/liaisons, and government officials that could potentially improve legislation around the topic.
+The intended audience for this presentation is individuals searching for a new automobile.
 > Live demo [_here_](https://www.example.com).

 ## Table of Contents